opencodeiiita/UrbanVentures/Design Deja Vu - 1/Readme.md

 2️⃣ Replicate the search bar using Figma. 🎨

-3️⃣ Submit the link to your Figma file in a .txt file and place it in the **Design Deja Vu** folder. 📂
+3️⃣ Submit the link to your Figma file in a .txt file and place it in the **Design Deja Vu - 1** folder. 📂

 **For reference, you can check out this helpful video:**